Steps for Successful Enrollment

 If you are a freshman and met with an academic advisor at your high school or academy, then you may already be enrolled in classes.
 If so, you can view your class schedule on myWWU.

-If you still need to enroll in classes or need to change a class, contact the office of Academic Advisement.
+You can add, swap, or drop classes using HighPoint or PeopleSoft.
+If you need assistance enrolling in classes contact the office of Academic Advisement.

 New students must fill out a tuberculosis (TB) screening form.